finkusuma-dev/jonas-react/17-the-wild-oasis/docs/global_table_state_context.md

 # Global Table State Context

-This is the new context I created for tables related features.
-When trying to create the new [highlight table row](changes/row_table_highlight.md) feature, I feel the need of saving some table related data somewhere up.
+This is the new context I created to save table-related variables for the features.

 ## The Story

-At first I used `useSearchParams()` hook to save this data on the url.
-So when showing the popup menu I set the `searchParams`, so the url will be:
+At first, while working on the [row table highlight](changes/row_table_highlight.md) feature, I used `useSearchParams()` hook to save the `highlight row` in the url.
+When displaying the popup menu, I set the `hrow`, so the url becomes:

 > **http:/localhost:5173/bookings?hrow=213**

-_Note: `hrow` for highlighted row._

-Then on the `<Table.Row>` component, I read the `hrow` using `searchParams.get('hrow')` and compare it with current `booking.id` to make it highlighted.
+Then, in the `<Table.Row>` component, I retrieved the `hrow` value using `searchParams.get('hrow')` and compare it with current `booking.id` to determine which row to highlight.

-After it was finished, I worked on the next feature: [auto-navigate to previous page](/docs/changes/auto_navigate_prev_page.md) and it's also required to save the data `count` (from React Query) somewhere up.
-I thought for this feature it was different.
-It was okay to save highlighted row state on the url, but it's not okay doing the same for the data count.
-Because user can modify this value freely (on the url) and it will mess up how the feature works.
-It's okay if a row is not highlighted, but it's not okay for the auto-navigate feature to fail.
+After finishing the row highlighting feature, I worked on the next feature: [auto-navigate to previous page](/docs/changes/auto_navigate_prev_page.md).
+And this feature also required to save the `count` data (from React Query) somewhere up.
+I thought that this feature was different with the previous one.
+It was acceptable to save highlighted row state in the URL, but it's not okay doing the same for the `count` data.
+The reason is that user can modify this `count` value freely (in the url) and it will disrupt the functionality of the feature.
+While It's okay if a row is not highlighted, it's not okay for the auto-navigate feature to fail.

-Looking at these requirements and problems hence why the context is created.
+Given these requirements and potential issues, hence why the context is created.

 ## The Context

-This context is used by two features, and it only requires two states related with each of the features.
-State `highlightRow` for **highlight table row** and state `count` for **auto-navigate to previous page**.
-And another state to save the current table name.
+This context is used by two features, each requiring its own state: `highlightRow` for **highlight table row** and `count` for **auto-navigate to previous page**.
+Additionally, there's state to save the current table name.

-So total it only needs 3 states.
-But if I was only creating those 3 states, it will limit the features to only 1 table on the page.
-If in the future I need to show 2 tables on the page, both planned to have these features, there will be an issue.
+In total it only requires 3 states.
+However, if I were to define just these 3 states, it would limit the features to a single table on the page.
+If in the future, I need to display multiple tables on the page, all to have these features, this approach will cause issues.

 ### The State

-So I designed the state to be able to save the data for multiple tables.
-The state will be array of object like this:
+I designed the state to support multiple tables by storing array of objects.
+This allow each table to have its own set of state.

 ```json
 [